JeffreySarnoff/FastRationals.jl/docs/src/metaphoricalflashlight.md

 ## How to slow FastRationals

 It is demonstrated that `FastRationals` are designed for use with rational values where both numerator and denominator are of relatively small magnitude.
-We find that their performance strengthens with additional use right up to the `swallow tail` wherewith the magnitudes of each operands numerator aor denominator, taken together, become large enough to engender overflow in performing arithmetic.
+We find that their performance strengthens with additional use and more terms .. right up to the cusp of a `swallow tail` where the magnitudes engender overflow with some regularity.

 | Swallow Tail                            |
 |-----------------------------------------|